ezart/merle/docs/README.md

 [00:16:3e:30:e5:f5] Would broadcast: {"Msg":"update","State":false}
 ```

-![LED blinker](assets/images/led-blink.gif)

 "Would broadcast" log messages mean no one is listening.
 Open a web browser on
 http://localhost:8080.
-The LED state on screen should be changing every
+The LED state n the browser should be changing every
 second.

+![LED blinker](assets/images/led-blink.gif)

 Notice the LED state is always synced between the hardware LED and the
 LED shown in the browser.
 Open another browser window to
 http://localhost:8080.
 Now both browsers and the hardware LEDs are synced.
 This is the first principle of Merle: